-The profile of businesses for both food hygiene and health and safety is detailed in Tables 2 and 3 below and overleaf.
-Table 4 then details the programmed and reactive work undertaken in 2023/24.
+The profile of businesses for both food hygiene and health and safety is detailed in Tables 2 and 3 overleaf.
+Table 4 then details the programmed and reactive work undertaken in 2024/25.

-Premises Category No. of Premises Minimum Inspection Frequency set by FSA

-Premises rating A 1 6 months

-Premises rating B 28 12 months

-Premises rating C 139 18 months

-Premises rating D 438 24 months

-Premises rating E 461 36 months - either inspected or sel assessment questionnaire sent.

-Unrated 70 (NB: only a proportion of which were open and trading on 31.03.24)

-Premises outside the inspection programme - businesses that are so low risk they do not require to be inspected.
-27

-TOTAL 1,164
+Table 2 - Profile of food businesses (as of 31st March 2025) Premises Category No. of Premises Minimum Inspection Frequency set by FSA Premises rating A 1 6 months Premises rating B 29 12 months Premises rating C 171 18 months Premises rating D 428 24 months Premises rating E 446 36 months - either inspected or self-assessment questionnaire sent.
+Unrated 61 (NB: only a proportion of which were open and trading on 31.03.25) Premises outside the inspection programme - mainly businesses that are very low risk and regulated by Trading Standards or registered elsewhere but trade in Test Valley.
+45 TOTAL 1,181

 NB: If a food business is rated category A or B, and so inspected more frequently, it can reflect very poor food hygiene standards.
 However, it may reflect that a particular type of high-risk food processing is being done, or that vulnerable groups are being served, and so is not simply a measure of standards, but a reflection of risk.
-Incorporated in the 1,164 businesses are 9 establishments approved under EC Regulation 853/2004 (e.g. manufacturers of dairy products, fishery products etc).
+Incorporated in the 1,181 businesses are 9 establishments approved under EC Regulation 853/2004 (e.g. manufacturers of dairy products, fishery products etc).
 These can require a higher resource input than caterers/retailers.
 This is because of the more specialist nature of the inspection and additional sampling demands.

+Table 3 - Profile of food businesses included in the national food hygiene rating scheme (as at 4 th April 2025)

 Food Hygiene Rating Number of Businesses %

-5 (very good) 825 90
+5 (very good) 832 88.7

-4 (good) 72 8
+4 (good) 83 8.8

-3 (generally satisfactory) 13 1.4
+3 (generally satisfactory) 17 1.8

-2 (improvement necessary) 2 0.2
+2 (improvement necessary) 4 0.4

-1 (major improvement necessary) 4 0.4
+1 (major improvement necessary) 3 0.3

 0 (urgent improvement necessary) 0 0